 1.48pm – Resumed working but I was distracted because I found a couple of copywriting jobs for fashion retail sites and was discussing them with a colleague who was open to working in other cities.

-2.43pm – My neighbour shows me her pot of dying yellow ixora when I open the door to get ready for my grandfather’s return from the hospital.
+2.43pm – My neighbor shows me her pot of dying yellow ixora when I open the door to get ready for my grandfather’s return from the hospital.

 3.15pm – I have to take a time-out from work — my grandfather’s heart rate and oxygen rate are alarmingly low and he keeps shivering so we are trying to find ways to keep him warm.